by Matt Doran

-For a recent professional development program, I set out to create learning modules that would introduce middle school teachers to some interactive online games and simulations.
+For a recent professional development workshop, I set out to create learning modules that would introduce middle school teachers to some interactive online games and simulations.
 Finding quality interactives that met my search parameters proved be a challenging task, but one that resulted in a good collection of digital interactives.

 First, the interactives needed to align with one of five themes based on our middle school social studies standards (created as Google Classroom “breakouts” for the PD experience): American History/Civics, Ancient History, Economics, Medieval/Early Modern History, and World Geography.